-League of Women Voters, a non partisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
+The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.

-Right Now: Voices of the League
+Right Now: Voices in the League

-The People’s Trash: Residential Recycling
+Residential Recycling 2014